Bashir Saleh: Early and personal life

 Saleh was born in Traghan, Murzuq District on 24 July 1946.
-He is from the Beni Meskine tribe, which originated in Morocco, and of Toubou origin.
+He is from the Beni Meskine tribe, which originated in Morocco.
 His father was a nurse.
 He attended the same school in Sebha as Muammar Gaddafi, who was 4 years his senior, but they did not know each other.
 He later attended schools in Murzuk and Tripoli, where he obtained a degree in science and mathematic.
 After his graduation in 1967, he returned to Murzuk to work as a teacher.
 By his own account, he drove a Renault 16, bought a house, got married, and had no interest in politics during this period.

 His wife is Lebanese and they have four children.
 In 2013, his wife Kafa Kachour was sentenced to two years in prison (one suspended) and a $150,000 euro fine for "domestic slavery" by a court in Lyon.
 On appeal, his wife was ordered to pay $222,500 euro to four Tanzanian and a Nigerian servants for "domestic slavery" in 2015.
 As of 2017, Bashir and his wife had not paid either the fine or compensation.
 He speaks fluent French and often served as Gaddafi's translator with French officials.